programmerer1/airdrop-eligibility-agent-v2/README.md

 The agent is developed based on the Sentient Agent Framework https://github.com/sentient-agi/Sentient-Agent-Framework

-## ✅ Airdrop smart contract analysis and suspicious detected scanner development completed
+## ✅ Airdrop smart contract analysis and suspicious detection scanner — development completed.

 ## 🚧 In Development